binipringle/intro-to-dh/README.md

 ## About

 "Introduction to Digital Humanities" is a model for a one semester 3-credit course that aims to introduce students in college-in-prison to the landscape of digital humanities tools and methods through readings and classroom and online discussions, hands-on workshops, and collaborative projects.
 Its aim is to help students explore a broad range of ways to critically evaluate and incorporate digital technologies into their academic research, and learn the digital skills they need to get started.
-Students will learn to use the command line, version control (git), HTML and CSS, Python, and Jekyll (Ruby).
+Students will learn to use the command line, version control (Git), HTML and CSS, Python, and Jekyll (Ruby).
 In addition, they will produce a series of digital projects individually and in collaboration with others, and learn how to present their digital work effectively.

 This course lives on a static Jekyll site so that it can be used on a fairly simple computer network with no internet connection.